waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Pokemon Mansion - Alternating Doors Puzzle:** The mansion has at least two sets of gates controlled by two different switches. **Switch 1 (1F, (3, 6))** controls the western gates (e.g., at (17,8)). **Switch 2 (2F, (3, 12))** controls the eastern gates (e.g., at (25, 14)).
 Activating one switch appears to toggle its corresponding gates while potentially deactivating the other set.
 A specific sequence is needed to navigate the entire mansion.

 # Pokemon Mansion Puzzle Log
-- **Test 3 (2F Switch):** Flipped the switch at (3, 12) on 2F.
+- **Test 4 (Both Switches):** Activated the 2F switch at (3, 12), then navigated to and activated the 1F switch at (3, 6).
-- **Observation:** Returned to 1F at (25, 13).
-The eastern gates at (25, 14) and (26, 14) remain CLOSED.
+- **Observation:** The western gates at (17, 8) closed, and the eastern gates at (25, 14) and (26, 14) opened.
-- **Conclusion:** The 2F switch alone does not open the eastern gates.
-The 'alternating doors' puzzle is more complex.
-- **Hypothesis 4:** The eastern gates require a specific combination of switches to be active.
-Perhaps both the 1F and 2F switches need to be ON.
-- **Test 4 Plan:** Navigate to the 1F switch at (3, 6), activate it (setting both switches to ON), and return to the eastern gates to observe the outcome.
+- **Conclusion:** The 'Alternating Doors' puzzle is confirmed.
+The 1F switch controls the western gates, and the 2F switch controls the eastern gates.
+To open one set, the corresponding switch must be ON, which closes the other set.
+To proceed, a specific sequence of activating and deactivating switches is required to navigate the entire mansion.